wandb/docs/docs/reference-guide/data-vis/log-tables.md

 ## Save Tables

-After you generate a table of data in your script, for example a table of model predictions, save it to W\&B to visualize the results live.
+After you generate a table of data in your script, for example a table of model predictions, save it to W&B to visualize the results live.
 If you'd like to save and version larger datasets check out [Artifact Tables](https://docs.wandb.ai/guides/data-vis/log-tables#advanced-artifact-tables).

 ### Log a table to a run